Exlll/ConfigLib/README.md

 ```

 #### Excluding fields from being converted
-To exclude fields from being converted, annotate them with the `NoConvert` annotation.
+To exclude fields from being converted, annotate them with the `@NoConvert` annotation.
 This may be useful if the
 configuration knows how to (de-)serialize instances of that type.
 For example, a `BukkitYamlConfiguration` knows how
 to serialize `ItemStack` instances.